BLOG

 The Baron of Bannockburn Hope Vere Anderson

-“It is with heartfelt pride I am holder of the Dignity of the Barony of Bannockburn, Stirlingshire, Scotland,” stated Hope Vere Anderson, "and thus the two feathers in my ceremonial bonnet."
+“It is with heartfelt pride I am holder of the Dignity of the Barony of Bannockburn, Stirlingshire, Scotland,” stated Hope Vere Anderson, "and thus the two feathers insignia in my ceremonial bonnet."

 For many centuries, Scotland strived to maintain its freedom as an independent nation.
 The Battle of Bannockburn was fought on June 23-24, 1314, between the army of Robert the Bruce of Scotland and the army of King Edward II of England.
 After defeating King Edward II at the Battle of Bannockburn, the Declaration of Arbroath proclaiming Scotland an independent sovereign state, was crafted and signed by Scottish Barons and Nobles.
 Although Scottish independence lasted only fourteen years, the Battle of Bannockburn is celebrated and commemorated annually by organizations inclusive of the National Trust for Scotland, numerous medieval re-enactors, and hosts of Scots.
 The 700th anniversary of the Battle of Bannockburn was celebrated widely in 2014.